TZEmrichMills/GenePrep/README.md

 ## How it works

 GenePrep samples many codon-choice candidates using weighted-random selection (tilted toward E. coli's preferred codons *and* toward lower GC), scores them, and keeps the best.
 A short repair pass then clears any excluded restriction sites, long repeats, or homopolymers.
-The key insight: preserving **codon diversity** is what breaks up repeats in alanine-rich sequences — a naive "always pick the best codon" approach actively creates repeats.
+Preserving **codon diversity** helps breaks up repeats in alanine-rich sequences.

 What it scores against: